cisco-open/ndfc-roles/roles/ndfc_network_deleted/README.md

 # Delete network_name msd_n1111, which resides in fabric MSD (an msd fabric)

-This will delete network_name msd_n1111 from ALL child fabrics of fabric MSD.
+This will delete network_name msd_n1111 from all child fabrics of fabric MSD.

 ```yaml
 ---